Goal Setting

 - You start to subconsciously adapt your behaviour by making the intention more likely to be achieved

-- Instead of focusing on the images literally, you pay attention to the feeling they provoke in you
+- Instead of focusing on the images, literally, you pay attention to the feeling they provoke in you

-Below is an example of a vision board, you can make it whatever resonates with you
+Below is an example of a vision board.
+You can make it whatever resonates with you

 A step-by-step guide to creating a Vision Board: